-This is an absolutely delicious grilled salmon recipe!
+This grilled salmon is absolutely delicious and perfect if you’re looking for slow carb recipes*!
 Now that we’re deep into autumn and with winter knocking on the door, everything in our kitchen has been about warm, comforting food.
 As wonderful as this has been, it’s nice to freshen things up a little with some vibrant and bright flavours that are still beautiful at this time of year.

 Frozen peas are an absolute go-to in most households, but paired with a little tarragon and olive oil, they feel so luxurious and are a real treat.
 Golden, caramelised fennel is my new favourite thing and I’ve been piling it onto anything that moves!
 It goes so well with pork, lamb or beef, but marrying it up with grilled salmon has to be one of the finest combinations ever.
 It picks up on the tarragon in the peas and makes for such a special little dish that will really brighten your mood with all these shorter days.
 Try to pick up some sustainably sourced salmon using the MSC website for advice.